lettycodes/lettycodes/README.md

 💻 I am currently studying to become a Java Full Stack developer at Generation Brazil.

-💬 For more information, hit me up at LinkedIn.
+💬 For more information, hit me up on LinkedIn.

 ----